Varicocele Treatment in Atlanta & Roswell and Sandy Springs, GA

 Varicocele Repair Surgery with Dr. Kapadia

-As the leader in male fertility and varicocele surgery at Wellstar, Dr. Kapadia is one of the highest volume surgeons for microsurgical varicocele repair, which is the gold standard surgery for varicoceles.
+As the leader in male fertility and varicocele surgery, Dr. Kapadia is one of the highest-volume surgeons for microsurgical varicocele repair, which is the gold standard surgery for varicoceles.
 A very small cut is made in the groin, through which the entire operation is performed in about 30 minutes.
 The veins from your testicle are visualized using an operating microscope.
 Taking great care to identify and avoid injury to the important structures, the dilated veins are identified and permanently tied off to stop the poor blood flow.

 After your surgery, you will have stitches and skin glue over the small cut.
 The stitches will dissolve on their own.
 Complete recovery from this surgery takes only about 7 days, during which you will be asked to avoid any sexual activity.